siowyisheng/python-problem-solving/README.md

 # python-problem-solving
-A collection of problems and my attempts at clean solutions.
+A collection of Python problems and my attempts at clean solutions.